m0wer/memento/docs/computer_science/gnu_linux/woeusb.md

 [WoeUSB/WoeUSB](https://github.com/WoeUSB/WoeUSB) is a Microsoft Windows® USB installation media preparer for GNU+Linux.

-Unlike other operating systems, winbugs does not provide bootable ISOs, so a spacial process has to be done for creating a bootable USB.
+Unlike other operating systems, winbugs ISOs can't be directly flashed, so a special process has to be done for creating a bootable winbugs USB.

+This tool will create a bootable winbugs installer USB.
+If you want to create a Window To Go portable USB instead, check [WinToUsb](wintousb).

 # Usage